forchchch/BIAO_WWW23/readme.md

 ```
 sh download_data.sh
 ```
-Then put these downloaded and unzipped files in the **data/** folder.
+Create a folder named **data** and **preprocess_data/**, and then put these downloaded and unzipped files in the **data/** folder.
 After download the dataset, running the following dataset preprocessing scripts, and you will obtain the preprocessed data including the splitted train, valid adn test set in the **preprocess_data/** folder.
 ```
 python data_split.py
 python feature_process.py